“Neurotransmitter is a type of chemical messenger that transmits signals across a chemical synapse, from one neuron to another.”

 Also Read: Nervous System

-For more information on what is neurotransmitter, its definition, types and functions, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on what is a neurotransmitter, its definition, types and functions, keep visiting BYJU’S website or download BYJU’S app for further reference.